The Power of Architectural Construction Drawings In the AEC Industry

 Architectural Drawings help in developing project Parti

-A British word, parti stands for the central concept of an architectural design.
+A British word, parti stands for the central concept of architectural design.
 Parti is often procured through diagrams which make use of space, form, orientation and context to initiate complex designs.
 In the AEC industry, project parti is integral to designers for getting a sense of what the project is all about.
 Subsequently, architectural drawings help make sense for fabricators, manufacturers, architects and contractors alike.

 Site Planning & Analysis